eralpship/web-dev-workshop/docs/tables.md

 +};
 ```

-Then we can implement our new `CommonDataTable.Skeleton` at `ServiceAreaList` first, because it needs to now the table headers.
+Then we can implement our new `CommonDataTable.Skeleton` at `ServiceAreaList`, because it needs to know the table headers:

 ```diff
  import { ServiceArea } from "../generated/types/server";
  import { CommonDataTable } from "./CommonDataTable";

 +const TableColumnHeaders = ["Name", "ID", "Country"];
 +
  export default function ServiceAreaList() {